njeffers/wpseo-woocommerce/README.md

 ### 12.4: November 26th, 2019
 Other:
-* Sets the minimum WordPress version to 5.2 and the minimum YoastSEO version to 12.6.
+* Sets the minimum WordPress version to 5.2 and the minimum Yoast SEO version to 12.6.
 * Replaces the HelpScout beacon on the WooCommerce SEO admin page.

 ### 12.3: November 13th, 2019